drewsousa/PowerShell/README.md

 When you're doing a hands-on audit and you need to verify antimalware is running, test alert functions to the SOC or even use as a simple test to verify outbound firewall rules are blocking traffic to the internet.
 If there is internet access this will pull down a harmless EICAR file that should get caught by antimalware and create a trigger notification for the SOC.
 If all goes well an alert should also be generated somebody is on a production server running PowerShell.
 Includes is a few different PowerShell methods as well as links to different file types are provided.

 - [ ] Powershell_password_audits.ps1:
 These simple queries will help shine a light on all kinds of organizational problems.
 Passwords not reset, passwords set to never expire, passwords older than X days.
-Pay special attention to priveledged accounts like Super Admins (SA's) and leadership folks who may have twisted somebody's arm to override a company policy.
+Pay special attention to privileged accounts like Super Admins (SA's) and leadership folks who may have twisted somebody's arm to override a company policy.
 I've added a few queries for Country, Department, Offices, etc so they can been narrowed down.
 Don't forget Vendors.
 Seems teams love to give out a Vendor account that never expires.  =)

 - [ ] Powershell_query_privileged_groups.ps1:
 PowerShell AD queries to pull out list of potentially privileged Groups